February 5, 2021

-The Plano ISD Board of Trustees met in regular session on Tuesday, September 1.
-Meeting Video and agenda.
+The Plano ISD Board of Trustees met in regular session on Tuesday, February 2.
+View meeting agenda and meeting video.

 DISCUSSION AND ACTION

 - Approval of a Resolution of the Plano Independent School District Board of Trustees Regarding Extending Leave Provided Under the Families First Coronavirus Response Act

 - Approval of Board Operating Protocol Section Revisions

 - Public Hearing on the Texas Academic Performance Report (TAPR)